 We give our heads and hearts to God and our country; one country, one language, one flag!

-Francis Bellamy, a Baptist minister hired to help with the promotion of a popular children’s magazine, the Youth’s Companion, and James B. Upham, a marketer for the magazine, were selling flags as a premium to solicit subscriptions.
+Francis Bellamy, a Baptist minister, was hired to help promote a popular children’s magazine, the Youth’s Companion.
+James B. Upham, a marketer for the magazine, was selling flags as a premium to solicit subscriptions.
 They decided to market the flags to the schools and used the magazine to fan interest.

 By 1892, the program had been largely successful, seeing 26,000 flags sold to schools.
 But this had become more than a marketing campaign to Bellamy and Upham.
 The latter thought using the 400th anniversary of Christopher Columbus reaching the Americas in 1492 would further encourage the schoolhouse flag movement.
-The magazine called for a national Columbian Public School Celebration to coincide with the World’s Columbian Exposition, then scheduled to be held in Chicago, Illinois, during 1893.
-A flag salute was to be part of the official program for the Columbus Day celebration on October 12 to be held in schools all over the US, but Bellamy thought the Balch pledge was too childish.
+The magazine called for a national Columbian Public School Celebration to coincide with the World’s Columbian Exposition, then scheduled to be held in Chicago, Illinois, in 1893.
+A flag salute was to be part of the official program for the Columbus Day celebration on October 12, to be held in schools all over the US.
+Still, Bellamy thought the Balch pledge was too childish.
 So, he wrote his own pledge.
 Bellamy’s original Pledge read: